Cyber-pt/ceh-practical-guide/01-reconnaissance/dns-enumeration/README.md

 1. Selected a target domain (example.com)
 2. Queried DNS records using nslookup
 3. Retrieved detailed DNS info using dig
 4. Enumerated possible DNS data using dnsrecon
+5. Attempted DNS zone transfer using dig axfr

 ## ✅ Result
-Successfully identified DNS servers and records associated with the target domain.
+Successfully identified DNS servers and records associated with the target domain and confirmed that zone transfer is restricted on the target domain.

 ## ⚠️ Security Impact
 Exposed DNS records reveal network structure which attackers can use for further attacks.